.

 outlook.noun,.plural.outlooks

-point of view; an attitude (a positive outlook); expectation for the future (the long-term outlook for humanity's sanity is improving); a place where something can be viewed; the view seen from such a place; the act of looking out
+point of view; a way of thinking and being (one becomes like the friends he or she is with); an attitude (such as a positive outlook); expectation for the future (the long-term outlook for humanity's sanity is improving as more evil ones are removed); a place where something can be viewed; the view seen from such a place; the act of looking out

 oratory.noun,.plural.oratories